jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/us/colorado-coronavirus-cases.html.html.md

 </div>

-At least 15 new coronavirus deaths and 610 new cases were reported in Colorado on July 31.
-Over the past week, there have been an average of 550 cases per day, an increase of 20 percent from the average two weeks earlier.
+At least 5 new coronavirus deaths and 409 new cases were reported in Colorado on Aug.
+1. Over the past week, there have been an average of 501 cases per day, an increase of 10 percent from the average two weeks earlier.

-As of Saturday evening, there have been at least 47,345 cases and 1,845 deaths in Colorado since the beginning of the pandemic, according to a New York Times database.
+As of Sunday morning, there have been at least 47,357 cases and 1,846 deaths in Colorado since the beginning of the pandemic, according to a New York Times database.